top of page

 June Morgan.

 She'd been seventeen, wild-haired and reckless in a way that made every boy want her and every girl want to be her.
-John had been eighteen, quiet, grounded, with a drawl that made even her mother smile.
+John had been eighteen, quiet, grounded, with a southern drawl that made even her mother smile.

 They were opposites.
 But that summer, opposites had caught fire.